molecule/molecule.github.io/_drafts/simple-hci-stats.md

 4. Since we have a departure from normality, we need to use nonparametric tests.
 4. We have Between-subjects, 3 levels (3 modes), 1 factor (participant ID) (I think).
 5. So that means Friedman test.

+### Questions
+1. Paired vs non-paired
+2. Chi-squared vs Friedman for Ranking?
+3. Wilcox vs Wilcoxon Signed Rank?
+Parametric vs nonparametric?
+When to use these?